AkankshaSingh1313/SaaS-Web/README.md

 # SaaS-Web
-Alpha Education
+Alpha Education<br>
-an educational website containing several courses.
+An educational website that may contain several courses.
-This website has different pages like index page, about page and a few more.
+This website will have different pages like index pages, about pages, and a few more.